It just feels right?

 Who are you when you listen to your body?

 What is your truth?

-We share like minds on this journey, we all voluntarily signed up and now as much as it is obvious or in subtle ways we are connected being here, you show up here is a creation of something we all want to be a part of.
+We share like minds on this journey, we all voluntarily signed up and now as much as it is visible or in subtle ways we are connected being here, you show up here is a creation of something we all want to be a part of.

 Conceivably, there might be an inner rebel as well.
-I recognize in myself and wonder if after all the regimented discipline and diligence that there is a part of me that just wants to break out and enjoy the chaotic universe if only momentarily, and this is the drive behind rebellion.
+I recognize in myself and wonder if after all the regimented discipline and diligence that there is a part of me that wants to break out and enjoy the chaotic universe if only momentarily, and this is the drive behind the rebellion.

 Somehow your mind, your body and your beauty had to be inspired through passion, anger, or both?
-What if the promise we have to make a better life means be compassionate with yourself on any given day?
+What if the promise we have to make a better life means being compassionate with yourself on any given day?